-Many beginners understand meditation as blissful daydreaming with closed eyes.
-However, the goal of true meditation is not to watch pleasant "cartoons" of the mind, but to develop and maintain mindfulness.
+Many beginners perceive meditation as blissful daydreaming with closed eyes.
+However, the goal of true meditation is not merely to watch the pleasant "cartoons" of the mind, but to develop and maintain mindfulness.
 It is mindfulness that allows you to stop being a slave to obscurations, to escape the captivity of negative trends, to gain a sense of inner harmony, to expand the boundaries of your perception and to taste real happiness.

 An ordinary person lives in autopilot mode: at the mercy of spontaneous thoughts, emotions, reactions, conditioned by established trends.
-Joy and sadness, kindness and irritation are perceived as changing weather, the influence of which is supposedly beyond our control.
+Joy and sadness, kindness and annoyance are perceived as changing weather, the influence of which is supposedly beyond our control.

 Meditation is a method proven for millennia to control the mind and all its reactions.
 It allows you to unleash your potential to the fullest, cultivate mindfulness and completely change your life for the better.